there4/fogbugz-php-cli/README.md

 ## Setup

+You don't have to clone this repo.
+You can [download the phar file][dlfb] and save it to your computer as `fb`.

 This app stores a config file with host, user, an api token and other settings.
 If you'd like to change this path, set a env var for `FOGBUGZ_CONFIG` for a value such as `~/.fogbugz.yml` to store the